saucesaft/mwm/README.md

 - Is this loss?

 ## Features
-- Included client for scripting
+- Included IPC client for in config scripting
-- Easy to read config file
 - Meta-tilling
 - Minimalistic
 - Dynamic window borders

-## How?
+## Progress
+12/04/19 - Rewrote everything in Go, creation of client with IPC

 ## TODO
 - Closing windows